yenpomao/docker-curriculum/README.md

 Docker Curriculum Reproduce
 ===
-A baisc Docker work follow by prakhar1989.
+A baisc Docker work following prakhar1989.

 The Cloud computing is from AWS.